Hansel: A Chinese Few-Shot and Zero-Shot Entity Linking Benchmark: Conclusion

 \section{Conclusion}

-To address the popularity and language bias with Entity Linking datasets, we present a new benchmark consisting of two parts: the few-shot (FS) slice where the correct entities are not the most popular, and the zero-shot (ZS) slice where the entities are not observed in training.
-We name our dataset Hansel as both slices are in simplified Chinese (zh-hans), and make eval sets as well as the processed training set publicly available.
-Along with the dataset, we propose a method to collect human-calibrated few-shot and zero-shot EL datasets.
+To address the popularity and language bias with entity linking (EL) datasets, we present Hansel, a new Chinese EL benchmark consisting of two slices: Hansel-FS where the correct entities are not the most popular, and Hansel-ZS where the entities are not observed in training.
+We establish strong baselines on Hansel and make the dataset and baseline models publicly available.
+Along with the dataset, we propose a method to collect human-calibrated few-shot and zero-shot EL datasets, applicable for any language.

-To compare with prior work, we build baseline models including a dual-encoder (DE) model, a novel typing-enhanced dual-encoder model (TyDE), and a cross-attention scoring model (CA).
-All models are supervised by hyperlinks in Chinese Wikipedia, and we make sure that new entities in the zero-shot slice are not visible during training.

-On the TAC-KBP2015 Chinese EL task, our CA model gets R@1 of 88.1\%, outperforming previous works with Cross-Lingual EL settings, achieving competitive results with mGENRE, the state-of-the-art Multilingual EL (MEL) model.
-Our CA model is the best-performing monolingual model on TAC-KBP2015.
-Our TyDE model improves over the DE model with minimal added complexity.

-On Hansel, mGENRE only achieves a R@1 of 36.6\% on the FS slice, much lower than its performance on TAC-KBP2015, suggesting difficulty of our dataset.
-Our CA model has so far the best R@1 of 46.2\% on Hansel-FS, and R@1 of 76.6\% on Hansel-ZS, outperforming mGENRE on both slices by a large margin.
 Future work on Chinese or multilingual EL may use our benchmark to test generalization over tail and emerging entities.